Sparse Approximate Inference for Spatio-Temporal Point Process Models: Experiments

-In the Gaussian case we consider models with $n_x = 64$, $T=100$ and $n_{\text{neighb}} \in \{1,2,4,8\}$.
-We choose a system noise variance $v_{\text{sys}} = (0.5)^2$, an observation noise variance $v_{\text{obs}} = (0.25)^2$ and we set $p_{\text{obs}} = 0.75$.
-We choose $s \in \{-1, 0, 1\}$ leading to the correlation functions shown on the left panel of Figure~\ref{FigAccGauss}.
-We simulate the models starting from the corresponding steady state conditions.
-All these parameter choices together with $\epsilon_{\vect{A}} = 0.025$ lead to simulated samples with rich variations in the latent field $\{x_{t}\}_t$ in the given time window.
+In the Gaussian case we considered models with $n = 64$, $T=100$ and $n_{\text{neighb}} \in \{1,2,4,8\}$.
+We chose a system noise variance $v_{x} = (0.5)^2$, an observation noise variance $v_{\text{obs}} = (0.25)^2$ and we set $p_{\text{obs}} = 0.75$.
+We chose $s \in \{-1, 0, 1\}$ leading to the correlation functions shown on the left panel of Figure~\ref{FigAccGauss}.
+We simulated the models starting from a sample from the stationary distribution.
+All these parameter choices together with $\epsilon_{\vect{A}} = 0.025$ lead to simulated samples with rich variations in the latent field $\{\vect{x}_{t}\}_t$ in the given time window.
 We simulated $n_{\text{exp}}=25$ runs for each model and we computed the KL based score in \eqref{EqnKL_acc_score} for {\it diag} ($n_{\text{msg}}=0$) and for the {\it chordal} models corresponding to messages with bandwidths $n_{\text{msg}} \in \{1,2,4,8,16\}$ in their precision matrix, thus varying the accuracy of the approximation.
-Note that $n_{\text{msg}}=64$ corresponds to the exact {\it full} method and due to the univariate nature of the problem, all chordal methods ({\tt amd}, {\tt nd} and {\tt rcm}) lead to the same structure in the temporal messages' precision matrix.
-For each inference method, the inference scheme was run until the change in the maximum absolute value in the message parameters became smaller than $10^{-8}$.
+Note that $n_{\text{msg}}=63$ corresponds to the exact {\it full} method and due to the univariate nature of the problem, all chordal methods ({\tt amd}, {\tt nd} and {\tt rcm}) lead to the same banded structure in the temporal messages' precision matrix.
+For each inference method, the inference scheme was run until the change in the maximum absolute value in the message parameters became smaller than~$10^{-8}$.
 The right panel of Figure~\ref{FigAccGauss} shows the average log KL accuracies w.r.t. the message bandwidth $n_{\text{msg}}$ for various choices of $n_{\text{neighb}}$ and $s$.
-The accuracy plots show that for the {\it diag} method ($n_{\text{msg}}=0$) the accuracy is dominated by $s$ and that the chordal methods lead to a very significant improvement in accuracy.
-The general pattern in the variation of the accuracy w.r.t. $n_{\text{neighb}}$ and $s$ is that smaller correlation in $\vect{Q}^{-1}$ and fewer neighbours in $\vect{A}$ lead to better accuracy.
+The accuracy plots show that for the {\it diag} method ($n_{\text{msg}}=0$) the accuracy is dominated by $s$ and that the chordal methods lead to a significant improvement in accuracy.
+The general pattern in the variation of the accuracy w.r.t. $n_{\text{neighb}}$ and $s$ is that, as expected, smaller correlation in $\vect{Q}^{-1}$ and fewer neighbours in $\vect{A}$ lead to better accuracy.
 For all cases the accuracy increases as the message bandwidth $n_{\text{msg}}$ increases thus validating the usefulness of the {\it chordal} inference methods.